CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-balrog.md

 You must choose where each company is moving during the organization phase, by placing a new site card with each company.
 A company does not have to move.
 If you want to move a company, place the new site card representing their destination face down next to the site card representing their current site.
 You may look through your location deck and pick this card, you do not have to draw it randomly.

 If you wish to move a company to a site that is face down on the table (for another company), tell your opponent which site the company is moving to.
-If you wish to move a company to a site that is face up on the table (because another company is also moving there[^faceup]), tell your opponent the company is moving to a face up site.
+If you wish to move a company to a site that is face up on the table (because another company is also moving there), tell your opponent the company is moving to a face up site.

 The new site you choose must meet certain criteria.
 You may reach a site by either starter movement, or by region movement.
 Ringwraiths may not use region movement.